PhysiCell-Tools/python-loader/man/TUTORIAL_r.md

 ## Handle csv files

-### Save pcdl data constructs as csv files from the command line
+### Save pcdl data structures as csv files from the command line

 ```bash
 cd path/to/PhysiCell